 Gemini 3 Model Family Overview

-Gemini 3 Pro is built on state-of-the-art reasoning, with a dynamic thinking process and very large context windows.
+Gemini 3 Pro is the top model in the family.
+It supports a configurable thinking process and very large context windows.

 Key features:

-- Multimodal — images, PDFs, audio, and video with granular resolution control
+- Multimodal input: images, PDFs, audio, and video, with resolution control

 - Knowledge cutoff of January 2025